 Hydraulic Fracturing Chemicals: Since 2010, 28 states have begun to require disclosure of the chemicals used in hydraulic fracturing; of those, 23 direct disclosure through FracFocus.org.

-- In 2013, EPI published a white paper pointing out the shortcomings of FracFocus and informed recommendations made by the Secretary of Energy’s Advisory Board for this disclosure platform.
+- In 2013, EPI published a white paper identifying the shortcomings of FracFocus.
+The paper informed recommendations made by the Secretary of Energy’s Advisory Board.
 EPI then worked with industry, government, and NGO stakeholders to improve the website and learn from the data .

-- EPI offers general tips to states for making chemical use more transparent (the full-size academic article may be found here ).
+- EPI offers general tips to states for making chemical use more transparent (the companion academic article may be found here ).

-- EPI has presented these findings to the Groundwater Protection Council and the National Governors Association, and the American Petroleum Institute.
+- EPI has presented findings to the Groundwater Protection Council, the National Governors Association, and the American Petroleum Institute.

-Baseline Water Quality Testing and Water Monitoring: Water contamination complaints are stymied by a lack of water quality data pre-dating oil and gas development.
-EPI has presented on the need to collect baseline data and investigate water quality complaints, and teamed up with the Clinic on a best practices paper for states.
+Water Quality Testing and Monitoring: Water contamination complaints are complicated by a lack of water quality data pre-dating oil and gas development.
+EPI surveyed state efforts to collect baseline data and investigate water quality complaints, and teamed up with the Clinic on a best practices paper for states.

 The oil and natural gas sector is a challenging space to regulate.
 There are many actors, ranging in size and capacity, and millions of pieces of equipment spread over large geographic areas.
 Regulators have to prioritize rulemaking, compliance assistance, and enforcement.
-In addition, regulators must calibrate requirements to risk, and account for the uncertainty pervasive in aspects of this industry.
-EPI works with regulators and other stakeholders to take action to reduce risk.
-Some of EPI’s projects in this area include:
+Regulators also must calibrate requirements to risk, while accounting for uncertainty.
+EPI supports regulators and other stakeholders as they work to manage risk in the industry.
+For example:

-Aspen Institute: In 2016-2017, EPI is participating in a three-part Aspen Institute Dialogue Series on Shale Production and Governance.
+Aspen Institute: In 2016-2017, EPI participated in a multi-meeting Aspen Institute Dialogue Series on Shale Production and Governance.
 With generous support from the Sloan Foundation and the Mitchell Foundation, the inter-sector working group is forging recommendations for regulating in a contentious and uncertain context.

-Enhancing Flow Line Regulation: EPI is part of a work group organized by STRONGER (State Review of Oil and Natural Gas Environmental Regulations) to develop guidelines for the regulation of produced water lines.
+Enhancing Flow Line Regulation: EPI sits on a working group organized by STRONGER (State Review of Oil and Natural Gas Environmental Regulations) to develop guidelines for the regulation of produced water lines.
 These lines, which move waste water from wells to onsite storage facilities and disposal trucks, accounted for more than 20% of well spills in a recent study.
-The recommendations should be available by late 2017.
+Draft recommendations are available here.

 Improving Risk Assessments: EPI offers expert input on state risk assessments and regulations.

 Tackling the Methane Challenge: Natural gas emits less than half the carbon dioxide of coal to produce the same amount of electricity.
-But. when natural gas – or methane – escapes to the atmosphere, it negates the relative climate benefits of replacing coal with natural gas for power.
-EPI is designing a framework for tackling the methane challenge, to reach the 40-45% reduction goals pledged by Canada, the United States, and Mexico in 2016. [forthcoming publication]
+But when natural gas – or methane – escapes to the atmosphere, those emissions undercut the relative climate benefits of natural gas.
+EPI helped design a framework for tackling the methane challenge, to reach the 40-45% reduction goals pledged by Canada, the United States, and Mexico in 2016 [forthcoming publication].